Iterative proportional fitting of an abundance table to Hill-N2 marginals

 maximum number of iterative proportional fitting (ipf) iterations.
 If

-max_iter == 0, the columns are divided by their informativeness (N2) orN2(1-N2/N)) without further pre-processing.
-The row sums are sums of informativeness instead of effective number of informative species.- updateN2
+max_iter = 0, the columns are divided by their effective number or informativeness (N2orN2(1-N2/N), depending on the setting ofN2N_N2_species) without further pre-processing and the row sums are then, withN2N_N2_species = TRUE, sums of informativeness instead of effective number of informative species.- updateN2

 logical, default